mspringe/On-the-Use-of-Pooling-in-Autoencoders/readme.md

 The task of image colorization was carried out on 769 images of daisies, obtained from [kaggle](https://www.kaggle.com/alxmamaev/flowers-recognition).
-As image representation, I have chosen the CIE Lab color space, that encodes images in 3 channels.
+As image representation, I have chosen the CIE Lab color space, which encodes images in 3 channels.
 The L channel is used for lightness, the a channel for differentiation between green and red and the b channel for differentiation between blue and yellow.